Yes, in first semester

 Is a combination subject required?

-Per year, 15 places are available and will be awarded according to qualification and experience of the applicant.
-The recruitment procedure for the master course is three stepped. (written application, subject test, interview)
+For the program, 15 places are available per year and they will be awarded according to qualification and experience of the applicant.

 Target audience: This MSc programme is aimed at students with a first degree in physics, mathematics, computer science, bioinformatics, engineering or a related field who have a strong interest in biomedical and neural science and technical applications.
 Profound knowledge in maths (linear algebra, analysis), statistics, elementary probability theory, and programming skills in at least one language are compulsory.